← Back to Plugins

 The widget class is RalphJSmit\Filament\Onboard\Widgets\OnboardTrackWidget.

-You can register the widget by adding it to the filament.widgets.register config, or you can register it via a service provider.
+You can register the widget by via a panel service provider:

 Now your widget should be visible on the dashboard!